daydreary/DotViewPager/README.md

 # DotViewPager

-  This purpose of this project is adding some circle indicator to a ViewPager.
+  This purpose of this project is adding some circle indicators to a ViewPager.
   <br>Example:<br>
   ![](https://github.com/daydreary/DotViewPager/raw/master/img2.png)